hasadna/hasadna-k8s/environments/anyway-production/README.md

-# anyway staging environment
+# anyway production environment

-This environment is continuously updated from hasadna/anyway dev branch.
+This environment is continuously updated from hasadna/anyway master branch.

-It can also be used to test infrastructure changes.
+Infrastructure changes should be tested on the staging environment (`anyway` environment)

 ## Install

-* Switch to the anyway environment
+* Switch to the anyway-production environment
-  * `source switch_environment.sh anyway`
+  * `source switch_environment.sh anyway-production`
 * Make sure you are connected to the correct cluster
   * `kubectl get nodes`
 * Create the anyway namespace